-When flying to Seychelles with Emirates airlines, I had to change my flight in Dubai.
+When flying to Seychelles with Emirates Airlines, I had to change my flight to Dubai.
 I have decided to prolong my layover and spend one full day exploring Dubai before catching up on my next flight.
-As I had only one day to explore the city, I had to use my time wisely in order to see all the things I wanted to see or at least most of them.
-Already at the airport, I could feel that this is a very rich city.
+As I had only one day to explore the city, I had to use my time wisely to see all the things I wanted to see, or at least most of them.
+Already at the airport, I could feel that this was a very rich city.
 I could see big expensive Rolex clocks hanging around on the walls.
-My plan was simple: check out the highest building in the world, do some shopping in the world’s biggest mall and have a look at the famous gold market.
+My plan was simple: check out the highest building in the world, do some shopping in the world’s biggest mall, and have a look at the famous gold market.

 How to get from Dubai Airport to the city?

 Dubai has great public transportation that can take you to almost all parts of the city directly from the airport.
 This is possible thanks to RTA – an advanced transport network of Dubai.
-You can download their app beforehand, in order to manage your transfers easily.
-I recommend buying a so-called nol Card.
-It will enable you to use Dubai Metro, Buses, Trams, and Water Buses with a single card or even paying for parking.
+You can download their app beforehand, to manage your transfers easily.
+I recommend buying a so-called NOL card.
+It will enable you to use Dubai Metro, Buses, Trams, and Water Buses with a single card or even pay for parking.
 The second option is a car rental, which is compared to other countries, super cheap here.

 What to see in Dubai in one day

 Visit Burj Khalifa – the highest building in the world

 I have decided to spend my morning visiting Burj Khalifa – the highest building in the world (when writing this post).
 I have read in forums that it is super popular and there are huge queues to get in, so you always have to buy your tickets in advance.
 Surprisingly there was no queue when I arrived and I managed to get in without any problems.
 The view from the top was breathtaking.
 You could see skyscrapers rising in the middle of a desert, huge artificial pools, and a Dubai canal.
 Someone told me that most people come here to watch the sunset.
 It must be an unforgettable experience to watch the sunset from there but I didn’t know it back then.